ragwort15/Distributed_Chord_Infrastructure/README.md

 3. `check_predecessor()` — ping predecessor, clear if unreachable

 This keeps the ring correct as nodes join and leave without any central coordinator.

+### Replication and quorum

+When a task is registered it is written to the primary node (the Chord successor responsible for `hash("task:{task_id}")`), then replicated to `k-1` successor nodes.
+Replication is declared `COMPLETE` once at least `ceil(k/2)` copies exist (quorum).
+This means one slow or flaky replica does not block writes, while data still survives `floor(k/2)` simultaneous node failures.

+If the primary is later unreachable, `get_task` automatically falls back to the replica chain — no client retry needed.

 ---